jengalas/bwaf-bbw/about/boardandstaff.md

       Avenue, Halley Rise, the restoration/renovation of the Winter Garden at World Financial Center after 9/11, and Manhattan West.   \nSabrina holds a B.A. from Union College and is a member of WX and the National Academy of Construction."
-  - title: Alexandra Lange
-    title_role: Trustee
-    image: "/v1618331574/Curbed_Alexandra_Lange-IMG_7033-Edit_yb3ayd.jpg"
-    description: 'Alexandra Lange is a design critic.
-Her essays, reviews, and profiles have appeared in numerous design publications including Architect, Harvard Design Magazine, Metropolis, and T Magazine, as well as in The Atlantic, New York Magazine, the New Yorker, and the New York Times.
-Her latest book, The Design of Childhood:
-      How the Material World Shapes Independent Kids was published by Bloomsbury USA in June 2018.
-She is currently at work on a new book about the history and future of the American shopping mall.'
   - title: 'Richard M. McFadden, PE, LEED AP '
     title_role: Trustee
     image: "/v1618331280/sml_HS_McFadden-R_gt7mcj.jpg"